 As part of this acquisition, Cree gained additional lighting brands, including Ruud Direct, E-conolight, Kramer Lighting, Beta-Kramer and Beta Lighting.

 In March 2013, Cree began offering LED light bulbs (40-W and 60-W equivalent) for the consumer market.
+Since that initial release, Cree has continued to drive the adoption of LED lighting by expanding its product line of LED light bulbs.

 Power and Wireless Devices

 Leveraging the energy efficiency of its materials technology, Cree is also a major manufacturer of semiconductors used in power conversion and wireless communications.
-Cree's Z-Rec™ line of power-switching diodes offers increased efficiency and reduced size in numerous applications, such as network-server power supplies, solar inverters and industrial motor drives.
+Cree's Z-Rec® line of power-switching diodes offers increased efficiency and reduced size in numerous applications, such as network-server power supplies, solar inverters and industrial motor drives.

 Likewise, high-performance devices developed by Cree's Wireless group both boost the power and offer new levels of efficiency for applications such as cellular and radar signals.